Walkthrough

 └

-SpectralFitting.jl makes a huge wealth of optimizers availble from Optimizations.jl, and others from further afield.
+SpectralFitting.jl makes a huge wealth of optimizers available from Optimizations.jl, and others from further afield.
 For consistency with XSPEC, we'll use here a delayed-gratification least-squares algorithm from LsqFit.jl:

 result = fit(prob, LevenbergMarquadt())